A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Application to TOI-270 d

-Given the considerable overlap in this demixing space with the inferred upper atmosphere metallicity (Fig. \ref{fig:met_fenv_posterior}), our modeling suggests that TOI-270 d's envelope may very well exhibit compositional stratification.
+Given the overlap in this demixing space with the observationally-constrained upper atmosphere metallicity of 200 to 300$\times$ solar (\citealp{benneke_jwst_2024}, Fig. \ref{fig:met_fenv_posterior}), our modeling suggests that TOI-270 d's envelope may exhibit compositional stratification.
 In this case, TOI-270 d's bulk envelope metallicity would be higher than the estimate from the upper envelope due to demixing.
-Our zeroth-order attempt at mapping the extent of the compositional gradient required to observe any given photospheric $Z_\mathrm{atm}$ suggests a true envelope bulk metallicity of up to $Z_\mathrm{env}\sim 0.9$ (see Appendix Section, Figure \ref{fig:stable_comp}, which would require a less massive planetary core than previously inferred, with an envelope up to twice as massive.
-Alternatively, if the true $Z_\mathrm{atm}< 0.55$, or if the thermal evolutionary state of TOI-270 d maintains its interior hotter than the $T_\mathrm{int}=25$\,K inferred here, the fully-miscible envelope scenario may still hold.
+Our zeroth-order attempt at mapping the extent of the compositional gradient required to observe any given photospheric $Z_\mathrm{atm}$ suggests a true envelope bulk metallicity of up to $Z_\mathrm{env}\sim 0.85$ (see Appendix Section \ref{sec:stable_Z}, Figure \ref{fig:stable_comp}).
+This would imply a less massive planetary core than previously inferred, with an envelope up to twice as massive.
+Alternatively, if the true $Z_\mathrm{atm}< 0.6$, or if the thermal evolutionary state of TOI-270 d maintains its interior hotter than the $T_\mathrm{int}=25$\,K assumed here, the fully-miscible envelope scenario may still hold (e.g. \citealp{tejada_arevalo_sub-neptune_2025}).